xcibe95x/vanadium-desktop/README.md

 - (Iridium Browser feature change) Prevent URLs with the `trk:` scheme from connecting to the Internet
   - Also prevents any URLs with the top-level domain `qjz9zk` (as used in domain substitution) from attempting a connection.
 - (Windows-specific) Do not set the Zone Identifier on downloaded files
+- Sync a curated bundle of Vanadium privacy toggles (for example, network prediction disabled and tighter cookie policies) while leaving them visible for manual adjustment.

 ### Borrowed Features

-In addition to the features introduced by ungoogled-chromium, ungoogled-chromium selectively borrows many features from the following projects (in approximate order of significance):
+Beyond the native tweaks, Vanadium x ungoogled pulls battle-tested patches from sister projects (in approximate order of significance):

+- [Vanadium](https://github.com/GrapheneOS/Vanadium) - security posture and hardened defaults from GrapheneOS.
 - [Inox patchset](https://github.com/gcarq/inox-patchset)
 - [Bromite](https://github.com/bromite/bromite)
 - [Debian](https://tracker.debian.org/pkg/chromium)